Supermagnum/passiveSonar/readme.txt

 About the software:
 That software is used in robotics to to perform sound source localization, tracking, separation and post-filtering.
 It can do elevation ( +90 to -90 degrees) and azimuth ( +180 to -180 degrees).
+I am unsure if multiple 8soundsUSB or 16soundsUSB soundcards is supported in the software.

 It cannot do distance calculations yet, but it should be possible to implement that in the software if hydrophone pods with enough distance between them are used and sensors as described below is fitted.
 Input from a couple of MPU-6050's or similar is also not implemented in the software.
 Approximate values for fresh water and seawater, respectively, at atmospheric pressure are 1450 around 1500 m/s.